-(a) Bonds of any denomination may be exchanged for Bonds of any other authorized denomination or denominations, any such exchange to be for an equivalent aggregate principal amount of Bonds of the same series, carrying the same rate of interest and having the same maturity date, the same redemption and sinking fund provisions, if any, and the same conversion, purchase or other rights, if any.
+- (a) Bonds of any denomination may be exchanged for Bonds of any other authorized denomination or denominations, any such exchange to be for an equivalent aggregate principal amount of Bonds of the same series, carrying the same rate of interest and having the same maturity date, the same redemption and sinking fund provisions, if any, and the same conversion, purchase or other rights, if any.
 Notwithstanding the foregoing, Bonds denominated in Euros shall not be exchangeable for Bonds denominated in CAD or lawful money of the United States of America and vice versa.
-All exchanges of Homburg Bond 8 bonds permitted hereby shall be made only at the principal office of the Trustee at Soest, The Netherlands or at such other office of the Trustee or such other registrar.
+All exchanges of Homburg Bond 8 bonds permitted hereby shall be made only at the principal office of the Trustee at Soest, The Netherlands or at such other office of the Trustee or at the office of such other registrar or registrars as may from time to time be designated by the Corporation for such purpose with the approval of the Trustee or such other registrar.
 Exchanges of Bonds of any other series shall be made at such place or places as shall be designated by the Corporation for that purpose at the time of the creation and issue thereof or from time to time thereafter.
-Any Bonds tendered for exchange shall be surrendered to the Trustee or appropriate registrar.

-(b) Bonds issued in exchange for Bonds which at the time of such issue have been selected or called for redemption at a later date shall be deemed to have been selected or called for redemption in the same manner and shall have noted thereon a statement to that effect.

-(c) Except as herein otherwise provided, upon any exchange of Bonds of any denomination or form for other Bonds and upon any registration of Bonds and upon any discharge from any such registration and upon any transfer of registered Bonds (other than an exchange of interim Bonds for other interim Bonds or for definitive Bonds or the initial registration of definitive Bonds issued in exchange for bearer interim Bonds), the Trustee or other registrar may make a sufficient charge to reimburse it for any stamps or security transfer tax or other governmental charge required to be paid and, in addition, a reasonable charge for its services, and may charge a reasonable sum for every Bond issued upon such exchange, registration or transfer, and payment of the said charges shall be made by the party requesting such exchange, registration, discharge from registration or transfer as a condition precedent thereto.
+Any Bonds tendered for exchange shall be surrendered to the Trustee or appropriate registrar. - (b) Bonds issued in exchange for Bonds which at the time of such issue have been selected or called for redemption at a later date shall be deemed to have been selected or called for redemption in the same manner and shall have noted thereon a statement to that effect. - (c) Except as herein otherwise provided, upon any exchange of Bonds of any denomination or form for other Bonds and upon any registration of Bonds and upon any discharge from any such registration and upon any transfer of registered Bonds (other than an exchange of interim Bonds for other interim Bonds or for definitive Bonds or the initial registration of definitive Bonds issued in exchange for bearer interim Bonds), the Trustee or other registrar may make a sufficient charge to reimburse it for any stamps or security transfer tax or other governmental charge required to be paid and, in addition, a reasonable charge for its services, and may charge a reasonable sum for every Bond issued upon such exchange, registration or transfer, and payment of the said charges shall be made by the party requesting such exchange, registration, discharge from registration or transfer as a condition precedent thereto.